LouisCHague/WGS_VariantCall_Pipeline/README.md

 # WGS Variant Calling Pipeline
 This pipeline performs germline variant calling for Whole Genome Sequencing (WGS) data, specifically targeting short variant discovery of SNPs and Indels.
-The workflow is designed to follow the GATK Best Practices for variant calling, focusing on a single-sample analysis pipeline that aligns, pre-processes, and generates a final VCF file of variant calls using GATK HaplotypeCaller.
-This pipeline has been tested on yeast paired-end sequencing data.
+The workflow is designed to follow the [GATK Best Practices for variant calling](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels), focusing on a single-sample analysis pipeline that aligns, pre-processes, and generates a final VCF file of variant calls using GATK HaplotypeCaller.
+This pipeline has been tested on [Baker's yeast paired-end sequencing data](https://www.ncbi.nlm.nih.gov/sra/SRX26080880[accn]).

 ## Workflow
-The pipeline includes the following main steps:
+The pipeline includes the following main steps (I was unable to perform base quality recalibration as I could not find a variant file for Baker's Yeast):

 * Quality Control: Evaluate raw sequencing data quality using FastQC.
 * Trimming: Use Trimmomatic to remove low-quality reads and adapter sequences.